vega/vega-lite-params-proposal/README.md

 # Vega-Lite 5 spec examples

-This reporsitory contains example specifications for the params proposal.
-We are trying to unity selections and signals in Vega-Lite.
+This repository contains example specifications for the params proposal.
+We are trying to unify selections and signals in Vega-Lite.
 The example files have names ending with `-signals` (using experimental signals syntax), `-selections` (using selections), and `-params` (using proposed syntax).
 They are in folders for each example.

 **If you have comments, please [create an issue](https://github.com/vega/vega-lite-params-proposal/issues/new).**